sebthom/dockupdater/docs/Options.md

 **Default:** `None`
 **Example:** `-e NOTIFIERS="mailtos://myUsername:myPassword@gmail.com?to=receivingAddress@gmail.com jsons://webhook.site/something"`

-Docupdater uses [apprise](https://github.com/caronc/apprise) to support a large variety of notification platforms.
+Dockupdater uses [apprise](https://github.com/caronc/apprise) to support a large variety of notification platforms.

 Notifications are sent for every update.
 The notification contains the container/service updated.

 More information can be found in the [notifications docs](Notifications.md).
-Can be override or disable with the label `docupdater.notifiers`.
+Can be override or disable with the label `dockupdater.notifiers`.

 ### Template file